 Well, that was fast.
 We just got back from an unforgettable three week vacation in Southeast Asia and February is already over.
 That means it’s time for a new P2P lending income report!

-Another month has passed, so it’s time for a fresh P2P income report for the month of December 2018!
-Once again, I’ll be showing you exactly how much money I have invested on each peer to peer lending platform and my returns for the month.
+Once again, I’ll be sharing my numbers for the previous month with you here, in this case for February 2019.
+You can see exactly how much money I have invested on each peer to peer lending platform, my deposits or withdrawals and of course, my returns for the month.

 Before getting into it, I would like to point out that my IUVO Group review is unbiased and only based on my personal experience investing with them.

 I am going to be fully transparent about my investment and show you the exact returns I am getting on my deposit.
 You’ll see why they are one of my favorite P2P platforms to invest in right now.